-Please contact Stephanie Bell, Coordinator of Access Services, (x7531) with questions or concerns about access to information on our website.
+Please contact Deb Alder, Coordinator of Access Services, (x7531) with questions or concerns about access to information on our website.
 Web Services and Accessibility Services work together to assure that information on Bryn Mawr College web pages is as accessible as possible.

 Web accessibility is of greatest concern for users who have visual or hearing impairments, or certain types of learning disabilities.
 Print impaired users typically access the web by enlarging text, using screen reading software that reads the text (and only the text) of a page to them aloud, or via a Braille output.
 Content like images or videos can be made more accessible to these users via textual descriptions.